Korysam15/elevator-simulation/README.md

 3. Install the required packages by running the following command:

-    pip install -r requirements.txt
+    pip install -r lib-req.txt

-    This command will install the necessary packages specified in the `requirements.txt` file.
+    This command will install the necessary packages specified in the `lib-req.txt` file.

 ## Usage